kyverno/website/content/en/docs/Writing policies/validate.md

 A validation rule can be used to check resource configurations for compliance during admission control or via periodic scans.

 To validate resource data, define a [pattern](#patterns) in the validation rule.
-To deny certain API requests define a [deny](#deny-rules) element in the validation rule along a set of conditions that control when to allow or deny the request.
+To deny certain API requests define a [deny](#deny-rules) element in the validation rule along with a set of conditions that control when to allow or deny the request.

 This policy requires that all pods have CPU and memory resource requests and limits: